huitou/r-obj-model/README.md

 ## What props are expected?

-ObjectModel optionally expects a prop called `initial` which provides initial object value.
+ObjectModel optionally expects a prop called `initial` which provides initial value of the model.

 In case it is not present, the initial value is set to `{}`.